wp-plugins/wider-admin-menu/readme.txt

 No more line breaks on long menu items!
 Got a wide screen?
 Let's use it!

 Easily set the width of the Admin Menu from the default `160px` up to `300px` in increments of 10.

-When I say easy, I mean *easy*.
-Like drag a slider and click `Save`.
+Easily, like drag a slider and click `Save`.
 You can manually enter the width too.
-Pretty hard to screw up.

 This plugin adds your width setting to a small `<style>` section in each admin page.
 A more efficient alternative is to use the separate CSS file `wider-admin-menu.css` in your theme instead of this plugin.
 See FAQ below.

-Wider Admin Menu has been tested on WordPress versions 3.3 to 3.8.1.
+Wider Admin Menu has been tested on WordPress versions 3.3 to 3.8.2.

 This plugin will *leave no trace!* If you delete the plugin, all settings will be removed from the database.
 Guaranteed.
 However, simply deactivating it will leave your settings in place, as expected.